synereo/synereo-node/README.md

 ## Synereo Node Dockerfile

 Help to set up a standalone node.
 These instructions are valid for first time use only and once docker image is created and working then use `docker start ...` command in sebsequent run.

 This docker image contains both older and newer version of UIs (i.e. older, Splicious and newer, Synereo).

 ## Time needed

-This process will take around 10-30 minutes to download around 700 MB of data.
+This process may take around 10-30 minutes to download around 750 MB of data.

 ## Prerequisites
  * Minimum 2GB RAM but 4 GB RAM is recommended for compling the source code.